Sebastopaul/AI-Course/Notes/Challenge_Lab/Challenge_Lab.md

 # Module 3 - Challenge Lab

+## Author

+This part was written by Sébastien LAMARD.

 ## Introduction

 The Challenge Lab in Module 3 is a recollection of all the previous Sections in the Module.